-Building an online store is easier than ever.
+Nowadays, building an online store is easier than ever.
 Picking the right tool to power your new store isn’t.
-There are many tools out there, but for most people, the choice will go between the two market leaders: Shopify and WooCommerce.
-Both ecommerce platforms have a comparable feature set, but a different philosophy.
+There are many tools out there, but for most people, the choice will be between the two market leaders: Shopify and WooCommerce.
+Although both ecommerce platforms have a comparable feature set, they have a different philosophy.
 Let’s take a look at both.

 Table of contents

 Let’s start with the conclusion.
 The answer to the question of which ecommerce platform you should pick is those two words that every SEO expert likes to utter regularly: it depends!
 It’s almost a philosophical battle between two different worlds: open and flexible, and closed and “rigid”.
 In general, you can achieve the same things on both platforms.
 Both WooCommerce and Shopify are great platforms that help site owners build awesome online stores.
 The main difference is how they do it and the philosophy behind it.

 WooCommerce gives you great flexibility and total ownership over your shop and data.
 This is a great option if you want to control everything — and if you embrace the open-source mentality.
 Plus, if you already have a WordPress site then it makes much more sense to add a WooCommerce store to it than to start a new store on Shopify.
 And, if you want a hosted version of WooCommerce, there are plenty of great hosting providers that can provide you that option.

 With Shopify, you get a closed system — also known as a SaaS, or Software as a Service.
 Everything is arranged for you and everything is set up in such a way that you can literally build and launch an online store in minutes.
 A closed framework like Shopify has many benefits as you get a system that is perfectly tuned to its task: getting you to sell as much as possible.
 It does mean that Shopify owns your data and that you lose flexibility.
 Everything you can do is inside the platform and its apps.